FluffyBullet/Sodoku-challenge/README.md

 **datetime**
 ```
-Breaking down the system date to miliseconds, allowing the system to record time started and time completing the quiz.
+Breaking down the system date to milliseconds, allowing the system to record time started and time completing the quiz.
-This is being used for the final result, eventually to create a leaderboard based off time and guesses to completion.
+This is being used for the final result, eventually to create a leader board based off time and guesses to completion.
 ```

 ### Application behaviour